gleicher/PublicMarkdownNotes/NLP_and_ML_for_Shaffer_Oct31_2017.md

 + generalization
 + generate vs. discriminate
 	+ P(X|Y) vs. P(Y|X)
-	+ generate: what is the distribution of things in the wor
+	+ generate: what is the distribution of things in the world

 ### More words we'll probably use
 + performance metrics